walder/Skynet-IADS/README.md

 ```

 This option sets the range in relation to the zone you set in ``setEngagementZone`` for a SAM site to go live.
 Be careful not to set the value too low.
 Some SAM sites need up to 30 seconds until they can fire.
-During this time a target might have already left the engageement zone of SAM site.
+During this time a target might have already left the engagement zone of SAM site.
 This option is intended for long range systems like the S-300.
 You can also set the range above 100 this will have the effect that the SAM site goes live earlier:

 ```lua
 samSite:setGoLiveRangeInPercent(90)